-- Risk is increased for children younger than 5 years worldwide and for adult travelers going to developing countries with poor sanitation.
+- Risk is increased for children younger than 5 years worldwide and for adult travelers (with weakened immune systems) going to developing countries with poor sanitation.

 - Symptoms include fever, vomiting, and explosive, watery diarrhea; however, rotavirus infection can also be symptom free.

 - Consequences of infection may include severe dehydration.

 - Rotavirus vaccine is routinely given to children 6 weeks through 8 months of age in a series of 2 or 3 doses, depending on vaccine brand; no vaccine is available for adults or older children.

 - Vaccine side effects include mild diarrhea, vomiting, coughing, and irritability.

 - Duration of vaccine protection is unknown; no booster is required.

 Rotavirus, a highly contagious viral infection transmitted mainly via the fecal-oral route, is the most common cause of severe digestive tract infection of infants and young children, especially in developing countries worldwide.

-Rotavirus infection occurs worldwide and often results in death in children younger than 5 years, especially in developing countries.
+Rotavirus infection occurs worldwide (including in developed countries) and often results in death in children younger than 5 years, especially in developing countries.
 Rotavirus is one of the main causes of travelers' diarrhea in both children and adults in developing countries, especially in Latin America and Africa.
 Outbreaks of diarrheal illness caused by rotavirus have also been reported among elderly persons living in retirement communities.
 Infection commonly occurs during fall and winter in temperate climates (with annual epidemics occurring from January through June) and during cooler, drier months in tropical climates.

-Rotaviruses are mainly transmitted through the consumption of fecally contaminated food and water, close person-to-person contact, contact with contaminated objects (e.g., toys, books, clothing, and other environmental surfaces contaminated by stool), and inhalation of infected respiratory droplets that people cough, drip, or exhale.
+Rotaviruses are mainly transmitted through the consumption of fecally contaminated food and water, close person-to-person contact, contact with contaminated objects (e.g., toys, books, clothing, and other environmental surfaces contaminated by stool), and inhalation of infected respiratory droplets that people sneeze, cough, drip, or exhale.
 Rotaviruses are shed for several days in high concentrations in the stools and vomitus of infected persons and can remain viable in the environment for weeks or months.